How can we expect to make a positive change in the world if we cannot first influence ourselves?

 I think, "what is something small I could be grateful for?"

-I have learned that there is no better time to enjoy life than in the morning when the world is quiet.
+There is no better time to enjoy life than in the morning when the world is quiet.

 2. Getting Sh!t Done